Oklahoma is home to thousands of species of insects, including various moths. But what are the types of moths in Oklahoma?

 It is an endemic species of the Oklahoman fauna and is characterized by a dark brown body with white patterns on its wings.

-It has a wide distribution in Oklahoma, ranging from the western part of the state to the eastern and central parts.
+It is widely distributed in Oklahoma, ranging from the western to the eastern and central parts of the state.

 They are typically found on flowers, trees, and shrubs as they feed on sap and nectar.